-- 6. If a family member/guardian/ friend cannot accompany the athlete/volunteer to the hospital, either stay with the athlete or appoint someone to go until a family member/ guardian/friend can arrive. - 7.
-Contact your Area Director
+6. If a family member/guardian/ friend cannot accompany the athlete/volunteer to the hospital, either stay with the athlete or appoint someone to go until a family member/ quardian/friend can arrive.

+7. Contact your Area Director Area Director Phone Number